MyBrainIsIncrediblyDamaged/Clicks-of-Divination/README.md

 have to answer all of them in order - they are a guideline to get you thinking.
   * What problems did you have?
 What went well?
+        My problems were plenty, Such as reset buttons, broken upgrades, broken counters, etc. I still have an upgrades issue.
   * What process did you go through to create the program?

   * What did you have to research and learn on your own?
   * What kinds of errors did you get?
 How did you fix them?
   * What parts of the project did you find challenging?